fdemirciler/natural_language_to_sql_query_generator/README.md

 # Natural Language to SQL Query Generator

+A modern web application that conver## Recent Updates

+### Database Migration (Latest)
+- **Migrated from Supabase to Neon.tech**: Updated database provider to Neon for improved performance and reliability
+- **Updated dependencies**: Replaced `@supabase/supabase-js` with `@vercel/postgres` for direct PostgreSQL connection
+- **Environment variables**: Simplified configuration with `POSTGRES_URL` instead of separate URL and service keys
+- **API response structure**: Updated to handle new database connection response format
+- **Error handling**: Enhanced error handling for the new database provider

+### UI Improvements
+- Implemented Inter font throughout the application with optimized font weights
+- Redesigned the Database Schema section with an interactive card-based visualization
+- Updated toast notifications to use light pastel blue instead of green
+- Fixed dark mode theme consistency and syntax highlighting
+- Added rounded corners to all input fields for visual consistency
+- Enhanced spacing and padding throughout the interface

+### Functional Enhancements
+- Added SQL query editing with auto-formatting
+- Implemented query persistence between editing and execution
+- Created auto-resizing components that adjust based on content
+- Improved empty query results feedback with context-specific messages
-A modern web application that converts natural language questions into SQL queries for the World PostgreSQL database using Together.ai's language models.
+- Enhanced component data flow for better state managementage questions into SQL queries for the World PostgreSQL database using Together.ai's language models.
 The application features a clean, intuitive interface with consistent design language throughout, including a responsive layout and dark mode support.

 ## ✨ Features

 - **Natural Language to SQL**: Convert plain English questions into SQL queries using AI
 - **Query History**: View and manage your previous queries with the interactive history panel
 - **SQL Editing**: Edit and format generated SQL queries with syntax highlighting
-- **Query Execution**: Run SQL queries directly against a Supabase PostgreSQL database
+- **Query Execution**: Run SQL queries directly against a Neon PostgreSQL database
 - **Results Table**: View and sort query results in a clean, interactive table
 - **Database Schema**: Visualize the database structure with expandable table cards
 - **Dark Mode**: Toggle between light and dark themes